greenwoodents/greenwoodents/source/_posts/webexpo.md

 <div id="description" class="description">
-WebExpo is more kind of a big meeting of all Czech designers, developers and marketers that focus on the web.
-It’s taken place in Prague every autumn since 2008.
+WebExpo is the biggest conference in Central Europe about web.
+It’s been in Prague every year since 2008.
-_It all started with creating a “coming soon” page and continued with designing whole identity for the 7th year, phone app, t-shirts, etc..
-Webexpo is primarly about meeting people — so we higlighted the message with using photos from past years._
+_We created identity for Webexpo 2014.
+The identity underlined that Webexpo is about people/contacts._
 </div>

 ##Website